Plugin Wiki Pages

 If there is no ticket for the documentation migration created by the current plugin maintainers, make sure to create one and then discuss with the plugin maintainers.
 Similarly, Asciidoc/Markdown preferences should be also discussed with maintainers.

-• If the status of the plugin is TODO then move on to step 2, else retry step one with a different plugin.
+• If the status of the plugin is TODO move on to step two, else retry step one with a different plugin.

 2. Fork the plugin repository in GitHub and clone it to your local machine.